buenasdiasworld/JoinMe-FrontEnd/README.md

 profile and message page have not been developed yet

-I have developed this projest as part of the team, my tast was events slider page
+I have developed this projest as part of the team, my task was events slider page

 ### how to start
-open projet in android studio, get dependencies and start
+open project in android studio, get dependencies and start